WhaleJ84/config_displays/README.md

 ## Features

 - Entirely self-contained within one script, with no need to create external files.
-- Dynamically fetches outputs and resolutions, allowing for compatability across multiple systems.
+- Dynamically fetches outputs and resolutions, allowing for compatibility across multiple systems.
-- Includes aspect ratio alrogithm to figure out the ratio of any resolution, something that xrandr does not do.
+- Includes aspect ratio algorithm to figure out the ratio of any resolution, something that xrandr does not do.
 - Only shows relevant resolutions on first pass, presenting the user with resolutions in their default aspect ratio.
 - Provides positional options for non-primary displays and the ability to turn off those displays.
 - An autoconfig option to use xrandr's recommended options for said output.
+- Isn't hindered by interlaced resolutions (e.g. 1920x1080i, as shown in the demo.)

 ## Future plans

 - Options to go back a menu.
-- Show compatable resolutions; currently not all resolutions are actually valid, despite xrandr displaying them.
+- Show compatible resolutions; currently not all resolutions are actually valid, despite xrandr displaying them.
 - Improve aspect ratio algorithm to work better with weird ratio resolutions (e.g. 1366x768 returns 683:384, as shown in demo.)
 - Find a way to filter out outputs xrandr shows but you don't have.
 - Countdown for the autoconfig feature in case of broken display.